jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

         else:
             return '17:06:00'

-  and get another :ref:`AssertionError`, the expectation of the test changes
+  and get another :ref:`AssertionError`, the timestamps change
 * I change the return statement to show what ``wake_time`` and ``sleep_time`` look like

   .. code-block:: python